What Are the Top Colleges with Sports Medicine Degree Programs?

 GWU offers a bachelor's degree in exercise science with a pre-athletic training/sports medicine concentration.
 A CAATE-accredited athletic training bachelor's program is also available.
 Graduates of the athletic training program are eligible to sit for the athletic trainer certification exam offered by the Board of Certification.

 The master's program in exercise science offers a specialization in clinical exercise physiology.
 Graduates of this program can become certified clinical exercise specialists by taking an exam offered by the American College of Sports Medicine.
 You'd have access to over 20 health-related research centers, including the national program office of a Robert Wood Johnson Foundation initiative that aims to improve cardiovascular disease care for African-Americans and Latinos.
 These programs are offered:

-- Bachelor of Science (B.S.) in Athletic Training
+- Bachelor of Science (B.S.) in Pre-Athletic Training/Sports Medicine

 - B.S. in Exercise Science

 - Master of Science (M.S.) in Exercise Science